sCompile: Critical Path Identification and Analysis for Smart Contracts: Related work

 MAIAN~\cite{nikolic2018finding} is recently developed to find three types of problematic contracts in the wild: prodigal, greedy and suicidal.
 It formulates the three types of problems as inter-procedural properties and performs bounded inter-procedural symbolic execution.
-It also builds a private testnet to valid whether the contracts found by it are true positives by executing the contracts with data generated by symbolic execution.
-In the high-level, both MAIAN and \newtool~perform inter-procedural symbolic analyses and check the suicidal and greedy contracts.
-However, \newtool~differs from MAIAN in the following aspects.
+It builds a private testnet to valid whether the contracts found by it are true positives by executing the contracts with data generated by symbolic execution.
+However, \newtool~differs from MAIAN in following aspects.
 First, \newtool~makes a much more conservative assumption about a call to third-party contract which we assume can call back a function in current contract. \newtool~is designed to reduce user effort rather than to analyze smart contracts fully automatically.
-Therefore \newtool~focuses on ranking program paths in terms of their criticalness and only applies symbolic execution to selected few critical program paths.
 Secondly, \newtool~supports more properties than MAIAN.
 Thirdly, \newtool~checks properties in ways which are different from MAIAN.
-For instance, to check for black hole contracts, MAIAN checks whether a contract can receive Ether through testing (e.g., by sending Ether to the contract).
-As showed in Section~\ref{examples}, the result is that there may be false negatives.
 Other symbolic execution based tools~\cite{mythril,manticore} perform intra-procedural symbolic analysis directly on the EVM bytecode as what Oyente does.

 The tool Securify~\cite{securify} is based on static analysis to analyze contracts.
-It infers semantic information about control dependencies and data dependencies from the CFG of an intermediate language for EVM bytecode.
-Then it specifies both compliance and violation patterns for the property.
+It specifies both compliance and violation patterns for the property.
 The vulnerability detection problem is then reduced to search the patterns on the inferred data and control dependencies information.
 The use of compliance pattern reduces the number of false positives in the reported warnings.
-Our approach does not infer semantic information from CFG, instead in the ranking algorithm, we rely on syntactic information to reduce paths for further symbolic analysis to improve performance.
+In the ranking algorithm, our approach rely on syntactic information to reduce paths for further symbolic analysis to improve performance.
 We analyze the extracted paths with symbolic execution which is more precise than the pure static analysis as adopted by Securify.

-In addition, static analysis based tools such as those provided in Solidity compiler and Remix IDE~\cite{RemixSol56:online} can perform checks on the Solidity source code to find common programming anti-patterns and cannot find the properties proposed in this work.